 “Morris on had just returned to Australia after a sabbatical at the University of Wisconsin with W.W.
 Cleland, the leading enzymologist in America at the time,” Vern says.
 “He brought Cleland’s technologies and ideas back to Australia, and I was the first student to come into his lab and benefit from them.”

 Vern’s three-and-a-half years in Australia were eventful.
 The couple’s second daughter was born there, and the family took a six-week camping trip around Australia’s perimeter—a 9,000-mile journey on Highway 1, the world’s longest national highway.
 Only a fourth of the highway was paved, and gas stations sometimes were 300 miles apart.

 It was a humbling introduction to the world of academe.
-“Today, you know, we offer sizeable incentives to attract new assistant professors,” says Vern.
+“Today, you know, we offer sizable incentives to attract new assistant professors,” Vern says.
 “My start-up package was $3,000 to buy equipment and supplies, plus a summer student assistant to help paint the empty lab, which we did during my first two weeks.”